ahmvdev/tweetanalyze/README.md

 # Viralyze

 An AI-Powered Tweet Comparison Web App that checks whether a tweet will go viral or not.
-Built with Azurew Ai, React and Firebase.
+Built with Azure Ai, React and Firebase.